 The 2020 crime-mystery-horror movie, Initiation pays homage to the 1996 classic, Scream.
 Set during university's pledge week, a star athlete is murdered, and a hunt to find the identity of the masked attacker begins.
 As the unknown killer continues to terrorize the school, each character's phone activity can be seen by us, the viewing audience.

 In a recent Q&A with Borrowing Tape, we talked to Initiation filmmaker John Berardo about his experience directing and co-writing the movie with screenwriters Brian Frager and Lindsay LaVanchy.
-Initiation is now available to watch in theaters and on VOD and Digital.
+Initiation is now available to watch in theaters, VOD and Digital (Amazon), and Apple TV.

 What was the inspiration for the film, Initiation?